Teichlab/celltypist/README.md

   There are also some free texts that can be inserted (e.g., `date`) to describe the model.
 Check out the [celltypist.train](https://celltypist.readthedocs.io/en/latest/celltypist.train.html) for more information.

-  The resulting model is an instance of the `Model` class as in `1.4.`, and can be manipulated as with other CellTypist models.
+  The resulting model is an instance of the `Model` class as in `1.4.`, and can be manipulated in the same way as other CellTypist models.

   Save this model locally:
   ```python